DraakBW/DraakonUniverse/Characters/Azmodia, The One Thought Lost.md

 **First Name:** Azmodia
 **Surname:** BrightWeaver
 **Title:** The One Thought Lost
-**Title Meaning:** He was thought to be exterminated in the clan invasion
+**Title Meaning:** He was thought to be exterminated in the clan invasion.

 **Reference Drawing:**